TheBoxyBear/charttools/README.md

 # ChartTools
 ChartTools is a C# library using .NET Standard 2.1 with the purpose of modeling song files for the video game Clone Hero.
 It currently supports reading of chart and ini files, with MIDI support currently in consideration.
+This project is not affiliated with Clone Hero.

 ## Installation
 To add ChartTools to your solution, select right-click on Dependeicnes of your project from the solution explorer and select "Add Project References...".
 Click on "Browse" and select ChartTools.dll from the repository.